LihaoR/d4pg/README.md

 ## To do

-prioritized experience replay, and n-steps return
+prioritized experience replay, and n-step return.
+In Pendulum, multi-step return may not be better than one-step return after serveral experiments.

 ## paper